Bircoder432/uhpm/README.md

 # UHPM - Universal Home Package Manager 🚀

 **UHPM** is a universal package manager for home use, written in Rust.
-Future plans include support for application distribution similar to Flatpak.
+Future plans include support for application distribution similar to brew.

 ## Features ✨